unmanned-player/clip/README.md

 CLI is a source-only library for parsing command-line arguments in C or perhaps even C++.
 It parses POSIX and GNU styled switches, it's fast, terse yet doesn't skimp on features.
 CLIP is written in ISO C-89/90 and should work on any reasonably standards compliant C compiler.
-Copy `cli.h` and `cli.c` into your source tree and include the header file in the place where command-line is parsed.
+Copy `clip.h` and `clip.c` into your source tree and include the header file in the place where command-line is parsed.
 Usually, this is in the source file where `main()` function is.
 In the `main()` function or wherever command line is parsed, invoke `cli_parse()` once